Scalable Gaussian Process Hyperparameter Optimization via Coverage Regularization

-and employ method of multipliers to iteratively update the hyperparameters $\theta$ and Lagrange multipliers $\lambda$.
-A common practice is to increase $\beta$ at each iteration to accelerate convergence.
-For this reason, we choose a geometrically increasing sequence $\beta_{n} = r^{n}\beta_{0}$ at iteration $n$ where $\beta_{0}>0$ and $r>1$.
+and employ method of multipliers to update the hyperparameters $\theta$ and Lagrange multipliers $\lambda$.

 \textbf{Synthetic data experiment.} We apply our method to data generated from a univariate Gaussian process using points taken from the unit interval $[0,1]$.
 We vary the Mat\'ern kernel hyperparameters $\nu$ and $\rho$ to form four different test cases with $(\nu,\rho) = (0.135,0.95), (0.425,0.625), (0.635,0.475) \text{, and } (0.965,0.125)$, respectively.
-We report statistical coverage and hyperparameter estimates for three loss functions: mean-squared error (MSE), LOOL (Equation~\eqref{eqn:q}) and the augmented Lagrangian (Equation~\eqref{eq:augmented_lagrangian}) for the method-of-moments (MM) implementation.
+We report statistical coverage and hyperparameter estimates for three loss functions: mean-squared error (MSE), LOOL (Equation~\eqref{eqn:q_multi_1}) and the augmented Lagrangian (Equation~\eqref{eq:augmented_lagrangian}) for the method-of-multipliers (MM) implementation.
 We visualize all results using violin plots~\cite{hintze1998violin}.

-In the top row of Figure~\ref{fig:synthetic_coverage}, we provide the distribution of coverage values across all trials and datasets.
-The wide range of coverage values in the left panel show that MSE is unreliable for capturing the uncertainty in the response.
-On the other hand, LOOL and MM perform quite well in covering the response to the correct extent (95 percent in this case).
+In Figure~\ref{fig:synthetic_coverage}, we provide the distribution of coverage values across all trials and datasets.
+LOOL and MM perform quite well in covering the response to the correct extent (95 percent in this case).
 Critically, MM achieves coverage closer to the target of 95 percent with much lower variance than LOOL, whereas LOOL tends to overestimate the desired coverage.
 This indicates that the coverage-based regularization approach is indeed improving the UQ of the GP predictor.
-In the top row of Figure~\ref{fig:synthetic_nu_rho} we observe that all three approaches generate close approximations to the smoothness parameter $\nu$.
+In the top row of Figure~\ref{fig:synthetic_nu_rho} we observe that the MSE, LOOL, and MM approaches generate close approximations to the smoothness parameter $\nu$.
 Interestingly, the MSE and LOOL outperform MM in this case.
-This is likely due to the biasing imposed by incorporating the coverage constraint, but does not significantly negatively impact predictive performance.
-In the bottom row of Figure~\ref{fig:synthetic_nu_rho} we observe that all three methods have trouble consistently estimating the length scale parameter $\rho$, reflecting the mutual non-identifiability of $\nu$ and $\rho$ in the Mat\'ern kernel.
+This is likely due to the biasing imposed by incorporating the coverage penalty, but does not significantly negatively impact predictive performance.
+In the bottom row of Figure~\ref{fig:synthetic_nu_rho} we observe that all three methods give poor estimates of the length scale parameter $\rho$, reflecting the mutual non-identifiability of $\nu$ and $\rho$ in the Mat\'ern kernel~\cite{stein1999interpolation}.